Niranjan24491/HTML5-Standards/content/tags/progress.md

     <progress value="60" max="100"></progress>

 <h3>Need for this tag</h3>
-The <b>progress</b> element may seem very similar to the <b>meter</b> element — which was also introduced in HTML5 — but it can be seen as a more specific kind of <b>meter</b> element that’s only used to measure progress of a task.
-It’s worth bearing this in mind when deciding which one to use.
+The <b>progress</b> element may seem very similar to the <b>meter</b> element ï¿½ which was also introduced in HTML5 ï¿½ but it can be seen as a more specific kind of <b>meter</b> element thatï¿½s only used to measure progress of a task.
+Itï¿½s worth bearing this in mind when deciding which one to use.

 <h3>Disadvantage of this tag</h3>
 <ol>